FixTweet/FxTwitter/README.md

 ---

-## Why pxTwitter is better to develop for and deploy
+## Why pxTwitter is nicer to develop for and deploy

-TwitFix and derivatives have quite a few dependencies you need to rely on.
+TwitFix and its derivatives have quite a few dependencies you need to rely on.
 You need to set up a server somewhere, install Python, all its dependencies, then either set up `youtube-dl` (more resource intensive) or [beg Twitter for API access](https://twitter.com/dangeredwolf/status/1438983606135832581), and optionally set up a database, otherwise it uses the file system to cache.

 pxTwitter was written from the start as a lightweight, TypeScript-based Cloudflare Worker.
 Cloudflare Workers are completely free for up to 100,000 requests per day, per account.
 Cloudflare Workers are [fast to set up](https://developers.cloudflare.com/workers/get-started/guide/) and your script is distributed in their datacenters around the world for lower latency.